Dane-zaa language: Use and number of speakers

 A 1991 estimate gave 300 total speakers out of a population of 600 Dane-zaa people.
-As of 2007, Dane-zaa was spoken "in eastern British Columbia (in the communities of Doig River (Hanás̱ Saahgéʔ), Blueberry, Halfway River, Hudson Hope, and Prophet River) and in northwestern Alberta (in the communities of Horse Lakes, Clear Hills, Boyer River (Rocky Lane), Rock Lane, and Child Lake (Eleske) Reserves)."
+Leading up to 2007, Dane-zaa was "spoken in eastern British Columbia (in the communities of Doig River (Hanás̱ Saahgéʔ), Blueberry, Halfway River, Hudson Hope, and Prophet River) and in northwestern Alberta (in the communities of Horse Lakes, Clear Hills, Boyer River (Rocky Lane), Rock Lane, and Child Lake (Eleske) Reserves)."
 A 2011 CD by Garry Oker features traditional Beaver language chanting with world beat and country music.

-Language Loss
+Language loss

 English is now the first language of most Dane-zaa children, and of many adults in the Dane-zaa communities.
 Dane-zaa was the primary language until the grandparents and parents started to send their children to school in the 1950s.
 English only became dominant in the 1980s.
 Because the language is orally based, Dane-zaa becomes increasingly endangered as the fluent speakers pass away.
 The 1918 Spanish flu epidemic was a contributor in language loss because it decimated the Dane-zaa population, claiming the lives of hunters, mothers and the older population.
 To fully recover from this, it took several generations.
 Because fluency lay in the older generation, the epidemic played a part in that loss of language.
 The loss of Suu Na Chii Kʼchinge, the traditional meeting place for the Dane-zaa, along with residential schools, resulted in the loss of language.
 As schools were built on the reserves, a lack of teachers due to the isolation as well as them being forbidden to write about the poverty and realities of colonial violence added to that loss.